Frontrunners

 International Front Runners (Frontrunners) is an umbrella organization of LGBTQ running and walking clubs around the world.
 The walking clubs are called Frontwalkers.

 Activities

 Most Front Runners clubs host one or more weekly fun runs.
 Following a 30-year tradition, members typically gather afterwards at a local restaurant.

 Many of the larger clubs host social events such as potluck dinners and annual banquets; participate as a team in distance relays and international LGBT sporting events such as Gay Games, World Outgames, and EuroGames; and elect officers, have bylaws and a membership-dues structure.

 A growing interest in walking has led some Front Runners clubs to add "Frontwalkers" to their club name.
+For example, Frontrunners & Walkers (Ft.
+Lauderdale) and Frontrunners & Briskwalkers (Cork).

 Name variation

 There are four different spellings of the organization name: Front Runners, FrontRunners, Frontrunners, and the infrequently used frontRunners.

 History

 The first FrontRunners club was formed in San Francisco in January, 1974 by Jack Baker and Gardner Pond.
 It started as an "introduction to jogging" group listed in the bimonthly publication of "Lavender U", which was organized to serve the gay and lesbian community.
 "Classes" such as creative writing, ballroom dancing, learning to play bridge, etc., were listed.
 Jack and Gardner were members of San Francisco's DSE Running Club and modeled the Lavender U Joggers after it.
 The group met every Sunday at 10AM at a different scenic location.
 In 1978, Lavender U ceased to exist and the then-leader of the Lavender U Joggers, Bud Budlong, held a series of reorganization meetings that resulted in the group renaming itself "FrontRunners."
 The new name was inspired by Patricia Nell Warren's 1974 novel The Front Runner, about a gay track coach and a gay runner.
 Bylaws were written, dues were established, and the first election of officers was held in January, 1979.
 Several years later, the group changed its weekly run to Saturday at 9 AM at Stowe Lake in Golden Gate Park.

 The second FrontRunners club was formed in 1979 when Malcolm Robinson, a runner and employee of New York Road Runners, organized a gay running club and modeled it after the FrontRunners.
 He called it Front Runners New York.
 Soon after, the Los Angeles Front Runners was formed.
 After the first Gay Games, held in San Francisco in 1982, many Front Runners clubs were organized throughout the United States and around the world.

 Patricia Nell Warren, known as "Patches" to her Los Angeles Front Runners family, frequented the Los Angeles runs and annual dinners held by the LA group and participated in the annual Christopher Street West parade as part of the LA Front Runners contingent during the 1990s, thanks to then-president Marty Freedman and then-executive board member Kevin and Don Norte.

 The International Front Runners was created and became a more formal body by drafting and adopting a mission statement and constitution at the Front Runners International Front Runner Forum in 1999.